xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures28.md

   the regular replication status check APIs.

-* added `async` attribute for `sync` and `syncCollection` operations called from the ArangoShell.
+* added `async` attribute for `sync` and `syncCollection` operations called from the AvocadoShell.
 Setthing this attribute to `true` will make the synchronization job on the server go into the background, so that the shell does not block.
-The status of the started asynchronous synchronization job can be queried from the ArangoShell like this:
+The status of the started asynchronous synchronization job can be queried from the AvocadoShell like this:

       /* starts initial synchronization */
-      var replication = require("org/arangodb/replication");
+      var replication = require("org/avocadodb/replication");
       var id = replication.sync({
         endpoint: "tcp://master.domain.org:8529",
         username: "myuser",